pflanze/functional-perl/README.md

 testability and debuggability that this brings.

-## Status: experimental
+## Status: alpha

-There are several reasons that this project should be considered experimental at this time:
+This project is in an alpha status because:

-* there are some remaining issues which appear to be in the perl interpreter that, in some cases, lead to memory being retained for longer than necessary when using lazy lists
+* There are some remaining issues which appear to be in the perl interpreter that, in some cases, lead to memory being retained for longer than necessary when using lazy lists.
+This has to be examined and tested extensively, or a workaround (delete value out of promise instead of deleting promise from its holder?) to be implemented.

-* also in the area of lazy lists, the current need in some situations to use `Keep` and `weaken` to guide deallocation of list elements is unfortunate; ideally the perl interpreter is extended with a pragma that, when enabled, makes it automatically let go of unused list elements (lexical lifetimes).
+* Also in the area of lazy lists, the current need in some situations to use `Keep` and `weaken` to guide deallocation of list elements is unfortunate; ideally the perl interpreter is extended with a pragma that, when enabled, makes it automatically let go of unused list elements (lexical lifetimes).

-* the project is currently using some modules which the author developed a long time ago and could be replaced with other existing ones from CPAN (e.g. `Chj::xperlfunc`, `Chj::IO::`).
+* The project is currently using some modules which the author developed a long time ago and could be replaced with other existing ones from CPAN (e.g. `Chj::xperlfunc`, `Chj::IO::`).